biswa2210/RB-COINS_TIC_TAC_TOE-ANDROID-APP/README.md

 <div align="justified">

 I have created main 1 java files to create this android app.
-I have created MainActivity.java, conversionactivity.java, successfulconversion.java and created some logics for implementation of this app.
-For conversion I have used the logics.
+I have created MainActivity.java and created some logics for implementation of this app.

 </div>